The Bachelor (Australian TV series) season 1: Episode 9

 In the garden, the mood was flat, awaiting news of Ali and which two were being sent home.
 Tim walked in and said he felt the tension.
-They asked after Ali and he said she was doing well.
+They asked after Ali, and he said she was doing well.

 Suddenly, Ali appeared hobbling on crutches.

-Tim only had four roses to give out to the remaining six girls and in order, Ali, Anna, Katherine and Dani received the roses.
+Tim only had four roses to give out to the remaining six girls.
+In order, Ali, Anna, Katherine and Dani received the roses.
 Natalie and Sarah were eliminated.